 KHRONIKY / XРОНІКИ

-Since 2014, the artists have gathered an archive of photography, video and sound recordings, throughout western Ukraine.
+Since 2014, together with Sholto Dobie, the artists have gathered an archive of photography, video and sound recordings, throughout western Ukraine.
 As opposed to traditional documentary practices, the artists prefer to describe their work as a folk opera; a collection of songs, stories, music, performance and field recordings, existing somewhere between an ethnographic document and musical theatre.

 Throughout history, traditional music and culture has been appropriated and misrepresented; presently in Ukraine, patriotic songs play an important role in fueling a populist romantic nationalism.
 In contrast, the artists seek to capture official, private and hidden realities within communities that are excluded from the main historical narrative of the region.
 Their main interests are those songs which describe in tragic, brutal and comic ways domestic abuse, murder, conflict, sex, love and hate.
 The artists want to show that the alternative folklore of the region: hard mountain rap, vintage feminism and filthy karpaty hip hop, is still alive and relevant, before it’s last inheritors disappear.